Frequently Asked Questions

 We can issue an invoice to the University, Institute or company without any problem.
 If necessary, we may be able to extend the payment period.
 Just let us know before we start processing the text.

 Our goal is to deliver a precise quote within 1 hour.
 We may also provide estimates, but seeing the actual text helps us to adjust the price range and deadlines.

-Yes, we cooperate with proofreaders proficient in both US and UK style English (and other languages, if necessary).
-Unless stated otherwise we proof according to the dominant form of English used in the text.
+Yes, we cooperate with proofreaders proficient in American and British English (and other languages, if necessary).
+Unless stated otherwise, we proof according to the dominant form of English used in the text.